-In response to the Deepwater Horizon explosion and resulting oil spill in the Gulf of Mexico, the Obama Administration launched the most aggressive and comprehensive reforms to offshore oil and gas regulation and oversight in U.S. history.
-The reforms, which strengthen requirements for everything from well design and workplace safety to corporate accountability, are helping ensure that the United States can safely and responsibly expand development of its energy resources.
+The Deepwater Horizon explosion and oil spill in the Gulf of Mexico prompted the Obama Administration to launch reforms of offshore oil and gas regulation and oversight.
+The reforms strengthen requirements of well design and workplace safety, corporate accountability, and help to ensure that the United States can safely and responsibly expand development of its energy resources.

 The administration quickly launched the most aggressive campaign to enforce safety and conservation on the Outer Continental Shelf (OCS).
 In selecting Michael R. Bromwich to lead the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE) in June 2010, President Barack Obama and Department of the Interior (DOI) Secretary Ken Salazar issued a mandate: to reform the government’s regulation of offshore energy development and the agency responsible for it.
 The Department of the Interior (DOI) and BOEMRE (now BSEE) made fundamental changes necessary to restore the American people’s confidence in the safety and environmental protection of oil and gas drilling and production on the U.S. Outer Continental Shelf, ensuring that responsible oil and gas development continues.

 The bureau launched aggressive, comprehensive reforms to offshore oil and gas regulation and oversight: